HOME HISTORY EVENTS JOIN CONTACT QUARTERMASTER ABOUT TODAY'S 1MR

 1778-1779 Winter Encampment Middlebrook, NJ

-16 July 1779 Stoney Point: About 150 Maryland volunteers participate in the attack on Stoney Point on the Hudson River led by Gen. Anthony Wayne.
+16 July 1779 Stony Point: About 150 Maryland volunteers participate in the attack on Stoney Point on the Hudson River led by Gen. Anthony Wayne.
 The fort was taken totally with the bayonet.

 First Maryland Regiment Transferred to the Southern Department